-I have been expanding my skill set to include Matte Painting techniques such as 3D modeling, photo-bashing, and camera projections.
-These techniques add more subsurface detail and complexity to compliment my existing approach.
+I've been expanding my skill set to include Matte Painting techniques such as 3D modeling, photo-bashing, and camera projections.

-Maya's MASH instancing network allowed me to create a tree populated hill.
+Maya's MASH instancing network allowed me to create a particle system on the hill mesh.
 Multiple tree models gave the terrain diversity and a naturalistic quality.
 Each model was given its own network in order to dial in the look I wanted.

 I challenged myself to build this scene completely in 3D.
 I really enjoyed being able to move my camera around and change lighting scenarios on the fly.
-Much more flexible than doing the layout by hand.
+It was much more flexible than doing the layout by hand.
 I used primitive shapes to add dramatic shadows to the scene.

 With Gaea's procedural node-based workflow I quickly created multiple mountain ranges.
 By changing the seed value in my primitive shape nodes I was able to achieve vastly different variations while maintaining the look of the environment.

 I use Redshift's Sky Dome with HDRI's to create natural lighting on my 3D scenes and models.

 With this piece I heavily relied on photobashing.
 I used a simple 3D sketch in Maya for the initial layout and applied photo textures on top.
 Since I wanted to achieve an overall stylized look, I simplified by painting on top of the photos.